Organisations operating within heavy industrial, manufacturing and engineering sectors face a complex challenge when tasked to reach net zero.

 Energy intensive companies (unsurprisingly) use a lot of energy in their operations and the GHG emissions associated with this energy use are considered ‘hard to abate’.
 This is in part due to costly, complex technologies that are needed to deliver deep emissions reductions that are still in early phases of development.
 And yet investors, customers, suppliers and employees are demanding action on net zero and plans for how to get there.

 We hosted an event for heavy industrial, manufacturing and engineering firms, to share insight into how net zero and science-based target setting can provide a clear direction for a company.
-Watch the recording here and see below for a summary of the discussion.

 The science-based targets framework and Net Zero Standard provides a steady hand and long-term strategy to move towards better business resilience – but urgent action is required now.